jakubiakdev/mist/README.md

 `node firstrun.js global`

 # TODO:
-- [ ] Eval should probably be removed from main.js and moved to anoter file in repo so it would be used only for debugging
+- [ ] Eval should probably be removed from main.js and moved to another file in repo so it would be used only for debugging
 - [x] Creating a slash command isn't implemented or even explained
 - [x] Error handling (currently bot just crashes if there is an error with steamapi lib)
 - [x] Puppeteer screenshot steam profile showcase